haroflow/LmsPlatform/README.md

 An example of a LMS (Learning Management System) platform, developed with .Net Core and Angular.

-Offers a basic and simple interface, for both admins, teachers and students.
+Offers a basic and simple interface for admins, teachers and students.

 TODO screenshots